Kafka - How to Get Started

 SendKafkaString("topic_0", "key_2000", myJson);

-Since the value type is string, we can also sending as JSON to Kafka. kafka message result
+Since the value type is string, we can also send JSON to Kafka.

-Following is how to use serialize object as JSON to Kafka with C# client.
+The following is how to serialize an object as JSON and send it to Kafka with the C# client.

 var objectTest = new ModelClass { Name = "yo" };